Manifold-based isogeometric analysis basis functions with prescribed sharp features: Creased bivariate manifold-based basis functions

 In chart domains with three or more creases,~$k_j \geq 3$, the bases~$\vec{p}^{s_j}_j(\vec{\xi}_j)$ are obtained by mapping a tensor-product Lagrange basis~$\vec{b}(\vec{\theta})$ to each sector.
 The respective local approximants $f^{s_j}_j(\vec{\xi}_j)$ in two adjacent sectors meet $C^0$~continuously because they share the same coefficients along the common crease edge.
 The Lagrange basis~$\vec b (\vec \theta)$ is mapped onto a sector~$s_j$ using the quasi-conformal map~\eqref{eq:conformalMap} introduced earlier

 This mapping is best understood in conjunction with Figure~\ref{fig:v3c3chart}.
-Each of the three sectors in different colours represent the image of a square mapped with~\mbox{$ \vec{\Lambda^\textrm{I}_{qr}} (\vec \theta; \, k_j, \, s_j) \colon \vec \theta \in \Box \mapsto \vec \xi_j \in \hat \Omega_j$} with $s \in \{ 1, \, 2, \, 3\}$.
-Obviously, the polynomial degree of~$\vec b(\vec \theta)$ must be chosen such that the degrees of freedom is less than or equal to the number of vertices in each sector.
+Each of the three sectors in a different colour represents the image of a square mapped with~\mbox{$ \vec{\Lambda^\textrm{I}_{qr}} (\vec \theta; \, k_j, \, s_j) \colon \vec \theta \in \Box \mapsto \vec \xi_j \in \hat \Omega_j$} with $s \in \{ 1, \, 2, \, 3\}$.
+Obviously, the polynomial degree of~$\vec b(\vec \theta)$ must be chosen such that it is less than or equal to the number of vertices in each sector.
 More vertices have to be added, e.g. by refining the elements in each chart domain, if a higher degree basis is requested.
-Although we chose in our implementation Lagrange basis for $\vec{b}(\vec \theta)$ it is possible to use other boundary interpolating tensor-product basis, like the Bernstein basis.
+Although we chose in our implementation a Lagrange basis for $\vec{b}(\vec \theta)$ it is possible to use other boundary interpolating tensor-product basis, like the Bernstein basis.